xrdocs/design/_blogs/2018-09-12-core-fabric-design.md

 ### Step 1: Enable SR

 In the first step of migration, SR is enabled on the P routers using CLI or (preferably) NETCONF/YANG.
-The latter can be orchestrated using the NSO "sr" service, ensuring that:
+The latter can be orchestrated using the NSO [sr](https://github.com/NSO-developer/nso-xr-segmentrouting/tree/develop/packages/sr) service, ensuring that:

 - Every router uses the same ISIS instance, loopback interface and global block of labels.
 - Every router is assigned a unique prefix-SID from the global block of labels.